veronikagnesszabo/Text-Mining-Project-2026/README.md

 ## Notes on Progress
 All the notebooks related to the progress can be found in the folder 'notebooks'.

 So far we have been able to create a full set-up, which included exploration of the data and decision on sentiment analysis methodology.
 These include the use of Roberta, VADER and NRC Lexicon.
 These tasks were completed in the first week.
-In the second week we begun cleaning the data and sorting the theme groups , the preprocessing and parsing notebooks can also be found in the 'notebooks' folder.
+In the second week we begun cleaning the data and sorting the theme groups, the preprocessing and parsing notebooks can also be found in the 'notebooks' folder.
 The jupyter notebook running a test run was had some issues with being uploaded which I (Veronika) haven't found a solution for.

+Decisions for sentiment analysis: I (Veronika) lookinitially looked at only NRC Lexicon and VADER only however, looking into research and set up of the methodology I found that neither score highly on being able to identify neutral sentences.
+I therefore found Roberta as an alternative solution.
+In particular while looking at our research questions.

+RQ1a: Classification of emotional sentiment (positive, negative and neutral) -> roberta base sentiment latest

+RQ1b: Classification into main emotion groups: NRC Lexicon (In our research question we wanted the main 5 emotions but since NRC Lexicon has 8 I decided to alter the RQ).
+Additionaly NRC Lexicon has been used in previous literature to categorise Ted talks in specific sentiments.

+RQ3: VADER for polarization and Roberta

+Originally, we planned for Eljuis to do the exploratory visualizations, but Tianrun had already done them, so insted he went over and cleaned up Tianrun's notebook because it didn’t execute fully.
+He also updated the README to elaborate on project layout and requirements.